 How to Make Chopped Steak with Gravy

 - To make the hamburger steaks, combine the eggs, the grated onion, ¼ cup chopped parsley, Worcestershire sauce, garlic, salt, pepper, and panko breadcrumbs together in a large mixing bowl until well combined.
-It is really important to mix together the flavorings and binders before adding the meat to prevent from overworking the meat.
+It is really important to mix together the flavorings and binders before adding the meat to prevent overworking the beef itself which can lead to tough chopped steaks.

 - Add in the beef and mix using your hands or a spatula to gently combine.
 You don't want to overwork the mixture, but you do want to be sure the seasonings and binders are evenly dispersed throughout the meat.